coderefinery/DEPRECATED-software-licensing/talk.md

 - Nobody who is careful about her/his code base should use or even look at your code
 - In other words: code without license is not useful for reuse or derivative work
 - Your ideas won't get used
+- Some sort of license will encourage usage under the specified conditions
+- Public domain or unlicensed, not the same as no license

 ---